kurtschambach/DevApps/README.md

 ## Developer

-My Portfolio (if u wanna check out some of my other apps/projects): [a3chron](https://kurtschambach.vercel.app/)
+My Portfolio (if u wanna check out some of my other apps/projects): [a3chron](https://a3chron.vercel.app/)

 ## Common Errors

 ### Node version

-if you get
+If you get

 ```
 ERROR: This version of pnpm requires at least Node.js v16.14